Razamindset/pawnstar-chess-engine/README.md

-# PawnStar Chess Engine
+# PawnStar UCI Chess Engine

-PawnStar is a chess engine written in C++ that uses the [chess-library](https://github.com/Disservin/chess-library) for board operations and move validation.
+PawnStar is a UCI chess engine written in C++ that uses the [chess-library](https://github.com/Disservin/chess-library) for board operations and move validation.

 ## Building the Project